Research · Public outreach · Contact

 Bromeliads are neotropical* plants, many of which live in the canopy, growing on trees without parasitising them.
 As well as providing us with pineapples, being popular house plants across the world and an (introduced) garden favourite in Australia, they have important ecological roles in the neotropical habitats they are native to.

 Many share a morphological blueprint, whereby their long strappy leaves are arranged in an overlapping rosette pattern, leaving a space in the centre, known as a tank or phytotelm (pl. phytotelmata).
 The spaces in the centre and between the leaves of bromeliads gather water and debris from the canopy – which make perfect homes for many animals.
 They form little floating ecosystems, complete with nutrient cycling microbes and photosynthesising algae.
 I am using epiphytic bromeliads to study the genetics of plant-bacteria-invertebrate interactions.
-This study is part of my PhD research and is taking place in San José de Payamino, in the Ecuadorian Amazon.
+This study is part of my PhD research and the field work took place in San José de Payamino, in the Ecuadorian Amazon.
+I hope to publish some of this work soon!

 * Only one of the 3,500+ species of bromeliad is native to the African continent; elsewhere, they are introduced.